50 Years of Automated Face Recognition: Introduction

-This paper will trace the historical development of face recognition techniques, beginning with the foundational work in feature extraction and pattern matching, progressing through the statistical methods that dominated the field for decades, and culminating in the transformative impact of deep learning.
+This paper will trace the historical development of FR, beginning with the foundational work in feature extraction and pattern matching, progressing through the statistical methods that dominated the field for decades, and culminating in the transformative impact of deep learning.
 We will focus on key innovations in network architecture~\cite{krizhevsky2012imagenet, he2016deep}, loss function design~\cite{wang2017normface, liu2017sphereface, wang2018cosface, deng2019arcface, huang2020curricularface, kim2022adaface}, and the utilization of increasingly large and diverse datasets~\cite{ijbb, ijbc, ijbs, lfw, cfpfp, cplfw, agedb, calfw}.
-Furthermore, we will address the emerging role of synthetic data generation as a means to overcome data limitations and mitigate privacy concerns.
+We will address the emerging role of synthetic data as a means to overcome data limitations and mitigate privacy concerns.

 Finally, we will discuss the remaining challenges, including adaptation to low-quality images, surpassing human recognition capability, multimodal fusion (such as face and gait), and enhancing the interpretability of complex deep learning models.
-By providing a comprehensive overview of the field’s past, present, and future, this paper aims to inform both researchers and practitioners and to stimulate further innovation in this critical area of computer vision and artificial intelligence.
+By providing a comprehensive overview of the field’s past, present, and future, this paper aims to inform both researchers and practitioners and to stimulate further innovation in this field.
+Unless otherwise specified, this survey focuses primarily on 2D visible-light FR, with brief discussions of 3D and other sensing modalities where relevant. \reviewtag{\Rthree}